Happy Holidays to all of you my beloved readers!

 Inner Monologue Moment: Anything, huh.
 Anything is not a good option to give.
 But what the hell I’m gonna give this youngin’ a run for his money.

 I look him dead in the eye.
 I point to his pants, then say DROP THEM.
-He within two seconds of me giving him the challenge, unbuttoned his pants and dropped them!
+Within two seconds of me giving him the challenge, unbuttoned his pants and dropped them!

 Inner Monologue Moment: Holy shit!
 I didn’t actually expect him to do that.
 It’s fucking freezing.
 And he has on NO UNDERWEAR…